adamrushuk/azure-terraform-oidc/README.md

 <!-- omit in toc -->
 # azure-terraform-oidc

+This repo contains the following code examples:

-Testing OpenID Connect from GitHub to Azure.
+- Steps to configure OpenID Connect (OIDC) for GitHub authentication with Azure.
+- Terraform backend config for OIDC.
+- Terraform provider config for OIDC.

 <!-- omit in toc -->
 ## Contents